USAFA-Multi-Domain-Lab/METIS/METIS Setup Instructions (Windows Environment With GUI).md

 ```

-To authenticate yourself as an admin, while connected with `mongosh`, switch to the admin database and run the `db.auth` function.
+To authenticate yourself as an admin, while connected with `mongosh`, switch to the admin database, and run the `db.auth` function.

 ```bash
 use admin